 Variations on this could be an ‘In the Spotlight” display using paper that looks like stage spotlight and a “Wall of Fame”.

 This display is perfect for the classroom or communal areas to encourage numeracy conversations as well as give pupils more experience of estimating heights.
 Using a printed ruler (or Ikea paper rulers), pinned at the correct height.
 Update regularly with the heights and pictures of the latest A-Z list celebrities.

 Simple idea, give pupils a target and they have to use the operations to make the target number just like the game show.

-Alternatively create a countdown corner.
-Great for starters, or on-going challenges.
+Alternatively create a countdown corner, like the program.
+Both ideas are great for starters, or on-going challenges.